Pee-wee Herman: Pee-wee's Big Adventure

 While on the Warner Bros. lot, Reubens noticed that most of the people rode around on bicycles and asked when he would get his.
 Warner Bros. presented him with a refurbished 1940s Schwinn; Reubens then abandoned the Pee-wee Herman script he had been writing, which was to have been a retelling of Pollyanna.
 He began writing about Herman's love for his bike and his efforts to locate it once it was stolen.
 Hartman, Reubens and Michael Varhol co-wrote the script for Pee-wee's Big Adventure, basing the story loosely on Vittorio De Sica's The Bicycle Thief.
-The film would be directed by a young Tim Burton, as his feature film debut, and scored by Danny Elfman.
-It was released on August 9, 1985, and, while receiving mixed reviews, performed well at the box office and would become a cult film.
+The film was directed by Tim Burton, his feature film debut, and scored by Danny Elfman.
+It was released on August 9, 1985, and, while receiving mixed reviews, performed well at the box office and became a cult film.
 Reubens was the originator of the "Pee-wee dance" in the movie, and he had performed it publicly many times prior to making the film.

 Pee-wee hosted the 198th episode of Saturday Night Live on November 23, 1985.
 Phil Hartman, who would become an SNL cast member the following year, was credited for writing the "Pee-wee Herman Thanksgiving Special" sketch and appeared as a pilgrim in it.

 Pee-wee's Playhouse

 The following year, Pee-wee (along with Hartman) found a home on the small screen with the Saturday morning children's program Pee-wee's Playhouse on the American CBS network for the next five years (Shirley Stoler, Johann Carlo, Gilbert Lewis and Roland Rodriguez appeared only for the first 13 episodes before their characters were dropped or recast).
 The show starred Pee-wee living in his wild and wacky Playhouse, full of talking chairs, animals, robots and other puppet and human characters.
 The show became a hit, and during its time on the air, Pee-wee's Playhouse garnered 15 Emmy Awards.

 Pee-wee also became the first guest on The Late Show Starring Joan Rivers on its October 9, 1986, premiere.
+During this time, Pee-wee would also be in an anti-crack public service announcement (PSA) which was considered to be among the most classic anti-drug PSAs and pivotal to "The Thrill Can Kill" campaign.
 The following year, he made a cameo appearance in the film Back to the Beach.
 Reubens also filmed an insert for Sesame Street as Pee-wee, reciting his own version of the alphabet.
 In 1987, Pee-wee appeared on the hit primetime sitcom 227 alongside Marla Gibbs and Jackée Harry.
 The following year, a sequel to Pee-wee's Big Adventure, Big Top Pee-wee, was filmed.
 That same year "Pee-wee" was awarded a star on the Hollywood Walk of Fame and starred in Pee-wee's Playhouse Christmas Special.
 The program included various celebrity guests, including Oprah Winfrey, Cher, Whoopi Goldberg, Grace Jones, Little Richard and Joan Rivers among others.